Zytronium/aeroduel_backend/ROADMAP.md

 Use Next.js and React to build a basic desktop UI with a single button to start a match on the local network.

 ## In Progress

-none
+### Local Server Hosting
+Next.js API triggered from a single click in the frontend.

+### Database Integration
+~~MongoDB/PostgreSQL or local database for match state~~.
+Store game state in memory.
+Include API endpoints to read data but do not allow clients to write, not even when joining matches (the server will handle that if the endpoint for joining a match does not fail).

 ## Todo

-### Local Server Hosting (next priority)
-Next.js API triggered from a single click in the frontend.

 ### RC Plane Registration/Linking
 Users will be able to register their plane with the mobile app.
 The mobile app will assign a unique ID to that plane and